YIJING DAO

 The Watkins Objection

-Matthew Watkins is a British mathematician who wrote an objection to Terence McKenna's theory of 'Time Wave', a convoluted theory of cyclical history based on a fractal generated from the King Wen sequence of hexagrams.
+Matthew Watkins is a British mathematician who wrote an objection to Terence McKenna's theory of 'Timewave', a convoluted theory of cyclical history based on a fractal generated from the King Wen sequence of hexagrams.
 McKenna had the idea on a psilocybin mushroom trip, see 'The Invisible Landscape: Mind, Hallucinogens, and the I Ching' by Terence and Dennis McKenna.
 Terence McKenna came to agree with the objection made by Watkins.
 Email addresses are given for both McKenna and Watkins, but this webpage was last updated in 1996 and McKenna is dead now and the last I heard of Watkins he was wandering around Ireland with a donkey and a mule, planting trees.
 [UPDATE: The above link is the Internet Archive copy of the original page I found years ago, but the same piece has appeared with the figures supplied, under the title Autopsy for a Mathematical Hallucination?
-I had an email from Matthew Watkins in February 2006, pointing out that he is now at the mathematics department of Exeter University, where he has a website.
-He tells me he is happy to discuss 'Time Wave Zero' with anyone who wants to get in touch.]
+In July 2010 he launched a site dedicated to a trilogy of books he has written explaining some fairly heavy duty mathematical ideas in layman's terms with cartoons: Secrets of Creation.
+And in August 2010, in time for the December 2012 doomsters' convention, he wrote a splendid account of his association with Terence McKenna, giving a short and sweet version of the Timewave idea and the essential points of his criticism.
+He also addresses John Sheliak's 'incredibly dense' paper, the one linked to below, and has put up a scan of McKenna's article Temporal Resonance (PDF)]

-Very detailed examination of the Time Wave theory of the King Wen sequence, by John Sheliak.
-Whatever one thinks of Time Wave, whether it is an enormous projection onto the sequence or not, it has certainly inspired some dedicated and complex investigation by mathematically-inclined minds who presumably didn't think they were wasting their time.
+Very detailed examination of the Timewave theory of the King Wen sequence, by John Sheliak.
+Whatever one thinks of Timewave, whether it is an enormous projection onto the sequence or not, it has certainly inspired some dedicated and complex investigation by mathematically-inclined minds who presumably didn't think they were wasting their time.
+[Internet Archive copy.]

 The End of the River